veeso/cren/README.md

 ## 🛠️ Available Commands

-- `cren init`: Initialize a new project with a predefined directory structure.
+- `cren new`: Initialize a new project with a predefined directory structure.
 - `cren build`: Compile your project effortlessly.
 - `cren run`: Run compiled project.
 - `cren test`: Run integrated tests written directly in your source code.